WE CARE ABOUT TEACHING YOUR CHILDREN THE VALUES THAT MATTER.

 The very heart of Camp Manitou lies in the importance of teaching kids respect, compassion and the extraordinary power of human kindness.

 We’ve helped our campers believe that there is endless possibility for change when the gaze looks outward.
-Our Manitou Cares program was created to provide opportunities for our Manitou family to embrace this philosophy and give back to the world around them in meaningful ways.
+The Manitoucamp Foundation was created to provide opportunities for our Manitou family to embrace this philosophy and give back to the world around them in meaningful ways.

-We are now very proud to announce that as a result of our efforts we have established an affiliate of Camp Manitou – a Canadian registered charity under the name “MANITOUCAMP FOUNDATION”.
+We are very proud that as a result of our efforts we established an affiliate of Camp Manitou in 2014 – a Canadian registered charity under the name “MANITOUCAMP FOUNDATION”.

-ManitouCamp Foundation was formed as an affiliate of Camp Manitou and is an independent Canadian registered charity (BN#: 819865189RR0001).
-ManitouCamp Foundation will provide funds to various Canadian registered charities, many of which empower kids with the core values of outreach, community service and other charitable endeavours.
-Camp Manitou will continue to run its ongoing Manitou Cares initiative to provide programs that teach children such values so that our children of today can become the philanthropic leaders of tomorrow.
+ManitouCamp Foundation was formed as an affiliate of Camp Manitou and is an independent Canadian Registered Charity (BN#: 819865189RR0001).
+ManitouCamp Foundation provides funds to various Canadian registered charities, many of which empower kids with the core values of outreach, community service and other charitable endeavours.
+Camp Manitou continues to run its ongoing Manitou Cares initiative to provide programs during the summer and throughout the year that teach children such values so that our children of today can become the philanthropic leaders of tomorrow.

 Let’s continue to ‘lay the foundation’ for future generations of the Manitou family as we strengthen our resolve to come together with respect, empathy and outreach and pass these shared values on to each and every one of our children.

-During the Friday Night service we also teach about the wonderful aboriginal culture and remind campers that the land we are living at was once part of the their community.
+During the Friday Night service, we also teach about the importance of the indigenous history and culture in Canada as well as remind campers that the land we are living at was once part of their community.
 We discuss stereotypes of words and traditions and our responsibility to this group of people.